 We also have two city-wide perishable food retrieval programs called Fresh Harvest and City Harvest.
 Fresh Harvest retrieves donations of fresh meat, produce, and bakery and deli goods that may otherwise go to waste, while City Harvest focuses on picking of prepared meals and food items from local restaurants, retirement homes, stadiums, and food service providers.

 Because we obtain food in such large quantities and have amazing food industry partners and supporters, we are able to make your donation go further.
-This means that every dollar donated is worth $5 in food.
+This means that every dollar donated equals $5 of food delivered to the community.

 Once food is received from the community and our corporate and food industry partners, it is sorted into roughly 30 different categories.
 This process ensures that we always know exactly what we have on our shelves and of what we may be in need.